CheapDevotion/TiPlacementHelper/README.md

 This should generate the "generated.js" file in the same directory as pServer.js.

-Once the server is running, include placement.js in you project.
+Once the server is running, include placement.js in your project.

 	Ti.include('path/to/placement.js');